Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Proto/Microscope/README.md

 If method signatures do not match, use a true adapter or the dynamic adapter builder I provide in this library (it uses closures to adapt your class to the new interface)

+All interface methods that cannot be matched will throw an exception to prevent silent bugs.